auditctl(8) — Linux manual page

 exit list.
 You can use this without specifying a

-syscall and the kernel will select the syscalls
+syscall and the kernel will select the syscalls that

-that satisfy the access permissions being
+satisfy the access permissions being requested.
+This

-requested.
-This also requires supplying an arch
+also requires supplying an arch parameter before the

-parameter before the perm field.
-This way the
+perm field.
+This way the kernel can better determine

-lower system performance.
+This will lower system performance.

 pers OS Personality Number